imshimsin/Geralts-Interaction-Game/README.md

 ## Overview
 *A Witcher's Story* is an interactive storytelling game inspired by **The Witcher** universe.
 Unlike traditional games controlled by mouse or keyboard, this project allows the player to shape the narrative using **hand gestures** and **facial expressions**.
 The story is written in `.twee` format and dynamically adapts to the player's actions, creating a unique narrative experience each time.
+This version works only on Windows.
+I will add soon support for Lunix and Raspberry pi machines.

 Two main game versions are included:
 - **Hand Gesture Game**: Controlled by recognized gestures (thumbs up, thumbs down, peace, index finger).